-Stay tuned for updates on new projects!
+Keep scrolling for updates on new projects!

 Brown’s Island, located on the James River, has the potential to be the crown jewel of the downtown Richmond riverfront.
 In 2012, City Council adopted the Richmond Riverfront Plan, which made recommendations to transform Brown's Island into a daily destination for recreation, exploration, socializing and experiencing the beauty of the James River, as well as music and cultural events.